 Famous graduates of the two movements include Golda Meir, Mike Leigh, Mordechai Richler, Jonathan Freedland, Stanley Fischer, Chaim Herzog, Tony Judt, Sacha Baron Cohen, Seth Rogen, Noah Beresin (a.k.a.
 Xaphoon Jones) of Chiddy Bang, Dan Patterson and Mark Leveson, producers of Whose Line Is It Anyway?, Alexander Bickel, Leonard Fein (columnist of The Forward and founding editor of Moment), J.J.
 Goldberg (editor-in-chief of The Forward), David Twersky (columnist with the New York Sun), Aaron Naparstek, Matt Witten, Mark Regev, Shuli Egar, Guy Spigelman, Tooker Gomberg, Baroness Deech, Jack Markell (the governor of Delaware), Kenneth Bob, Toba Spitzer, Ron Bloom and Jaques Wagner (the governor of Bahia, Brazil).

 Habonim Around The World

-Habonim Dror is present today in 37 countries on all continents and brings more than 350 participants from all around the world to experience Israel themselves on a variety of programs.
+Habonim Dror is present today in 37 countries on all continents and brings hundreds of participants from all over the world to experience Israel themselves on a variety of programs.
 To learn more, please visit WeKibbutz official website.

-Habonim Dror sends every year Israeli Shlichim to various Jewish communities, to assist with Israel education.
-Meet our Shlichim around the world:
+Habonim Dror sends Israeli Shlichim every year to various Jewish communities, to assist with Israeli education.

 A LETTER FROM THE MAZKIR